uport-project/specs/messages/verification.md

-# Verification
+# Verified Claim

-A Verification is a statement issued by a third party verifying claims about an identity [Verification Flow](../flows/verification.md).
+A Verified Claim is a statement issued by a third party verifying claims about an identity [Verified Claim Flow](../flows/verification.md).

-Verifications are always signed.
+Verified Claims are always signed.

 ## Attributes